duncanberger/backup_pgl2024/README.md

 This repository contains two main folders: `Analysis` and `Figures`.
 <details>
 <summary>View folder contents</summary>
-1. Analysis - contains the code used to generate... <br>
+1. Analysis - contains the code used to generate:
+  1.1 the distance matrix
+  1.2 the phylogenetic tree
+  1.3 GPSC and Mandrake clustering <br>
 2. Figures - contains R code in markdown format
 </details>